 How about a caddis pupa or a soft hackle for this treat?
 Yep.
 Smart.

 Pale Morning Duns

 Pale Morning Duns, PMD’s, may come in the back end of the month.
-A lot of water warming will have to occur, as we are far behind annual water temperature norms.
-It s far more likely to see our first PMD’s of the season in the first week or two of June.
-And we are behind the curve with water temps.
+Our water temperatures are about average.
+On a great year they do show before the beginning of June.
+It’s far more likely to see our first PMD’s of the season in the first week or two of June.
 Generally the PMD comes the 4th, 5th, 6th of June and lasts 6-8 weeks.
 It will come.
-But not the early arrival which can happen the last week of May.
-No, probably not in May this year.
+And it may be the early version, or emergence.
+You first see them down low.

 More on patterns and techniques as we get closer to the PMD dates.
 Look for a helpful June Forecast Missouri River Fly Fishing Guide here on the only information web source on Montana’s Missouri River.

 Ants and Beetles

 Fish them from May til October.
 An ant pattern or a flying ant pattern or a black beetle can bring a fish from the bottom.
 Those of you who are believers…you know who you are.
 I know you try to convert a few anglers every year…but that is tough.
 Stick to your guns.
 I am a believer.
 Took me a while though…